 You’ve made it this far, ini korachum koodi.
 These movies let you know the journey you’ve completed and what’s left.
-Two such movies that had this idea worked into their plots were Oru Vadakkan Selfie and North 24 Kaatham.
-Both movies had an ETA indicator right before they set out for a journey.
+Two movies with this idea worked into their plots Oru Vadakkan Selfie and North 24 Kaatham.
+Both movies had an ETA indicator right before starting a journey.

 Also Read: Chekov’s Gun In Malayalam Movies